-Associated with deep spirituality and devotion, sapphire is considered to bring peace and contentment to one's soul, as well as trust in the fulfillment of his or her destiny.
+Associated with deep spirituality and devotion, sapphire is thought to bring peace and contentment to one's soul, as well as trust in the fulfillment of his or her destiny.

 - Protect from negative energy